tedsluis/ansible-dump1090/README.md

 ````

 ## Run a playbook

-Using Ansible you can execute commands on multiple hosts.
-But using Ansible playbooks you can execute scripts (in yml format) that take care of deployment and configuration on multiple hosts.

-Note: Before you run my playbooks, you should check what thay do!
-You may want to try it on a fresh SD card before run it on a existing dump1090 instance...
+Before you run my playbooks, you should check what thay do!
+You may want to try them on a fresh SD card before run it on a existing dump1090 instance...
 And you should set some default variables like: username, email, dump1090-mutability git repo, etc. You can find the configuration files with variables in '$Home/git/ansible-dump1090/group_vars'.

 In this example I run a playbook all hosts (as configured in [installbasics.yml](https://github.com/tedsluis/ansible-dump1090/blob/master/installbasics.yml)):